-Exam Components Description Time allotted Patient Info Door Note You will have two minutes to review the patient's presenting information.
+Exam Description Time Components - allotted

+Patient Info Door Note You will have two minutes to review the patient's presenting information.
 2 minutes History & Physical Exam You will elicit a full history and perform a focused physical examination based on the chief complaint.
 A general exam (i.e., heart, lungs) is NOT required.
 As a courtesy, a chime will sound when 5 min. remain for the encounter.
 (There will be no verbal notification.)
-15 minutes

-Verbal Patient When finished with the Hx & PE, remain in the room.
-15 Presentation You will have a total of 15 min to prepare and present your minutes (10 (VPP) patient to a Standardized Faculty Member (SFM).
-When 7 minutes to min remain, the SFM will enter the room.
-When 5 min. prepare remain, If you have not started presenting, the SFM will your notes; provide a verbal reminder to prevent running out of time.
-5 minutes to present
+15 minutes Verbal Patient Presentation (VPP) When finished with the Hx & PE, remain in the room.
+You will have a total of 15 min to prepare and present your patient to a Standardized Faculty Member (SFM).
+When 7 min remain, the SFM will enter the room.
+When 5 min. remain, If you have not started presenting, the SFM will provide a verbal reminder to prevent running out of time.
+15 minutes (10 minutes to prepare your notes; 5 minutes to present